Tanyaayadav/EcoHabit/README.md

 - Users struggle to maintain new habits due to lack of time, motivation, or external support systems.
 - Individuals feel their efforts are insignificant without broader collective action.
-- Existing solutions lack personalization and emotional engagement in sustainability efforts
+- Existing solutions lack personalization and emotional engagement in sustainability efforts.

 ---